greanleeph/ParrotEsolang/ANNOUNCEMENT.md

 * The GCC compilation phase is also embedded within the Parrot compiler, so instead of taking 3 separate steps to compile the  `prrt` code into machine code, it now only takes one step.

-* Bug with cell referencing fixed!!!
+* Bug with cell referencing fixed!!! (and other bugs)

 * Added some new demo code for Parrot

+* Removed 'spin' loop because I don't like it...